PatricioNapoli/gema/README.md

 * LogSkip internal pages with yml setting
 * Use Hazelcast for PGSQL and Redis cache
 * Add specific versioning for every service to prevent automatic upgrades.
-* Use internal docker registry.
+* Use internal docker registry?
 * Support service route config modification on the fly.
+Maybe use JSON (like consul) when config becomes too complex.
+* Add Elastic Curator.
+* Filebeat for PGSQL and Redis logs.
+* Speed up ElasticSearch with Redis?

 * Code Documentation, Wiki.js vs BookStack